Évora

 Some Innovative Elements that are intended to be used in this solution are:

-• Smart Distribution Management System, to enhance grid monitoring and control schemes.
+• Smart Distribution Management System to enhance grid monitoring and control schemes.

 Feeding PEDs with waste streams promoting symbiosis and circular economy

-POCITYF aims to demonstrate and replicate success stories for waste streams (heat and material) utilization, originating from different sources, as an alternative highly efficient pathway for satisfying energy needs and reducing waste, in line with EU policies regarding the promotion of industrial symbiosis and circular economy.
+POCITYF aims to demonstrate and replicate success stories for waste stream (heat and material) utilization, originating from different sources, as an alternative highly efficient pathway for satisfying energy needs and reducing waste, in line with EU policies regarding the promotion of industrial symbiosis and circular economy.

 Some Innovative Elements that are intended to be used in this solution are:

-• Pay-As-You-Throw systems for waste production and recycling systems.
+• Pay-As-You-Throw systems for waste production;

-• 2nd life residential batteries, these systems reuse the battery modules of EVs, enhancing the circular economy of this deployment;
+• 2nd life residential batteries.
+These systems reuse the battery modules of EVs, enhancing the circular economy of this deployment.

 P2P energy storage and management